ostasovskyi/detecting_reward_hacking/README.md

 `huggingface: PatronusAI/trace-dataset`

-Evaluation dataset of 517 multi-turn coding-agent trajectories, including 268 hacked and 249 benign examples.
+Evaluation dataset of 517 multi-turn coding-agent trajectories, including **268 hacked and 249 benign syntethic examples**.
 Only the binary hacked/benign label is used.

 #### MALT